This post explains how to use the ticket lottery systems, both the online and in-person versions, to get discounted Broadway show tickets.

-In the sections below, we also detail each option and what to expect.
+In the sections below, we detail each option and what to expect.

-Digital lotteries are accessed through a website or mobile app, so you will need access to a computer or preferably a smartphone or tablet.
+Digital lotteries are accessed through a website or mobile app, so you will need to have access to a computer or preferably a smartphone or tablet.

 Currently, four companies have digital lotteries, Broadway Direct, Lucky Seat, Telecharge, and TodayTix.

-Each lottery is run independently by each company.
+Each lottery is run independently by those companies.
 Also, not all shows participate in the lottery system, so it's best to have a few choices of shows you are interested in seeing.

 You can enter lotteries for as many different shows as you want (if they offer a lottery).
 But you can only win one of the shows in the time slot you entered.

 Each show only allows one entry per person to win two tickets for that specific show and showtime.

 For example, if you enter the lottery for Hamilton and Wicked for an 8 pm showing on the same night, you can only win one of those shows in that time slot.

 However, you are eligible to win tickets for different showtimes, for example, matinee performances and evening performances.